Free consultation 402-431-9000

 Click For Free Consultation

 Some states place limits on the maximum amount of financial compensation – or damages – an injured victim can obtain from a defendant during a civil lawsuit.
 These limits are called damage caps.
-While the damages available in most states are limit-free and based on what a jury deems appropriate, some states impose damage caps.
+While the damages available in most states are limit-free and based on what a jury deems appropriate, some states impose damage caps to prevent excessive jury awards.
 Nebraska is one of them.

 damage cap definition

-The two types of compensatory damages are economic and noneconomic.
-Economic damages include past and future medical expenses, losses of income, property repairs, legal fees, travel expenses, and out-of-pocket costs.
+The two types of compensatory damages are economic and non-economic damages.
+Economic damages include past and future medical expenses, medical bills, lost wages, losses of income, property repairs, legal fees, travel expenses, and out-of-pocket costs.
 Noneconomic damages include physical pain and suffering, emotional distress, mental anguish, lost quality of life, and loss of consortium.

-Nebraska currently has a cap on both noneconomic and economic damages in medical malpractice claims under Nebraska Revised Statute 44-2825.
+Nebraska currently has a cap on both noneconomic and economic damages in medical malpractice claims and personal injury lawsuits under Nebraska Revised Statute 44-2825.
 In Nebraska, injured accident victims who bring medical malpractice claims cannot receive more than the current cap permits.
 The state’s damage cap has withstood several attempts at legal challenges.
-The Nebraska Hospital-Medical Liability Act protects all health care providers from damages in excess of the following:
+The Nebraska Hospital-Medical Liability Act protects all healthcare providers from damages in excess of the following:

 • $500,000 for occurrences on or before December 31, 1984